14 Types of Freelance Writing Jobs and What They Pay

 How much do freelance writers make?

-Freelance writers make, on average, $22-$40 per hour, according to Glassdoor.
-On Upwork, the hourly rate of a freelance writer can be anywhere from $30-$59 or more, depending on the writer’s niche and level of expertise.
+Data from The Upwork Research Institute shows that full-time freelancers earn an average of $85,000 per year, which works out to about $41 per hour based on a standard 40-hour workweek.
 Someone just starting out in their freelance writing career will typically charge less than an expert.
 Freelance writers with skills that are in higher demand, like business plan or grant writers, may be able to set higher hourly rates.

-Many technical writers choose to specialize in a specific field of technical writing.
-One of the challenges of this writing niche is that you need to understand highly technical information so you can write about it conversationally while maintaining accuracy.
+Many technical writers specialize in a specific field of technical writing or in a specific industry they are already familiar with.
 You may need to research on your own to get up to speed and stay current with a client's industry or product.
 Make sure to let prospective clients know if you have past experience or education in the field.

-Clients need technical writers in a variety of industries:
+Clients need technical writers in a variety of industries, including:

 • IT